jeffgbutler/TanzuWorkshops/java/00_SpringBoot.md

     </dependency>
     ```

-1. Create a class `SwaggerConfiguration` in the `micoservice.workshop.bootdemo` package.
+1. Create a class `SwaggerConfiguration` in the `microservice.workshop.bootdemo` package.
 Add the following:

     ```java
     package microservice.workshop.bootdemo;